How to Self-Drive The Road to Hana and the Best Stops

 Smooth Rock Beach

-We pulled off to the right side of the road, ran down to check out smooth rock beach.
+We pulled off to the right side of the road, and ran down to check out the smooth rock beach.
 We were greeted with stacks of smooth rocks, crashing waves, and gusting winds.

 A unique thing about this beach is when the waves crash, the rocks would bang against each other to make beautiful music.